 A state the size of Western Europe is no mean feat, even for the most avid of adventure enthusiasts.
-Now the Western Australia bug has bitten, I went back to my usual map geeking to roughly plan what I would do on a future return.
+Here’s what to do in Western Australia to factor into a longer trip or plan for a return.

-- My first choice is to overland from Derby (in King Sound) to Kununurra following the Gibb River Road – a classic outback drive that is considered to be one of the last true Aussie outback adventures!
+- My first choice is to overland from Derby (in King Sound) to Kununurra following the Gibb River Road – a classic outback drive considered one of the last true Aussie outback adventures.
 It was constructed in the 1960s to transport cattle and is now a 660km road through the beautifully wild Kimberley Plateau.
-The unsealed road links Kalumburu Aboriginal Community and Mission on Northern coast.
+The unsealed road links Kalumburu Aboriginal Community and Mission on the Northern coast.
 Derby was the first town settled in Kimberly (22km NE of Broome).

 - The Pilbara region.
 Checking out Karijini National Park (which is 2 billion years old), the Eighty Mile Beach Marine Park and following the Warlu Way drive trail following Aboriginal stories.